joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

  1. Login to Azure Portal (on any PC/server)
  2. Navigate to: [Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview)
  3. Select [Enterprise Applications](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/)
- 4. Find the Application that was created earlier by the Azure Application Proxy service.
+ 4. Find the application that was created earlier by the Azure Application Proxy service.
  5. ![Azure Active Directory, Enterprise Application](/uploads/azureportal-enterpriseapplicationspane.png "Azure Active Directory, Enterprise Application")
  6. Click on the Application
  7. Click on: Users and Groups
  8. Click Add Assignment
- 9. Add a user or group _(preferred)_ you want to have access to this Application.
+ 9. Add a user or group _(preferred)_ you want to have access to this application.
 10. Click Assigned
 11. ![Azure AD Enterprise Applications - User & Group Assignment](/uploads/azureportal-enterpriseapplicationsuserandgrpassignment.png "Azure AD Enterprise Applications - User & Group Assignment")
 12. Click on Application Proxy
-13. Here you can see and edit the information you created earlier when you created the Application, copy the External URL
+13. Here you can see and edit the information you created earlier when you created the application, copy the External URL
 14. Open Microsoft Edge (or another browser of your choice)
 15. Paste in the External URL
 16. Log in with the account that was assigned to the Enterprise application